skilfoy/Reverse_Shell/README.md

 # Reverse_Shell

-Main branch is a reverse shell chat program!
+old_main branch is a reverse shell chat program!

 v2 branch is the active branch working towards an advanced backdoor.